Veer119238738738273/CS4337_Project-1/devlog.md

 6) repl_loop.rkt & main.rkt – runs main REPL loop

 So, now I think I am going to go ahead and start working on the negcheck.rkt fille where I will check for negative signs in the values.

+#10.22.2025 Time: 1:50 AM
+I think that I am going to stop where I am and take a break.
+I wrote a line or two for my negcheck.rkt function.
+I am going to continue with the code tommorow after a break.